Community Worker Program (C101)

 Community Worker Program Structure

-Highly participative classes of dialogue, debate, interactive lectures, guest panels and group activities provide students with a program of study that is current, exciting and critically engaging.
+Highly engaged classes of dialogue, debate, interactive lectures, guest panels, and group activities provide students with a current, exciting, and critically engaging program of study.

 Program Courses Are Organized into Four Core Areas: